Skip to content

 The program provides trainers with a useful training tool to adapt their training programs to the requirements of the current e-retail labor market in cities and rural areas.

 Based on the e-retail report and the training program developed, an e-learning platform is being created on which the educational content is made available free of charge.
 The content of the training program can be processed autonomously and the user’s own level of knowledge can be monitored by means of self-assessment tasks.
+In addition, the e-seller platform will contain all the results developed by the project in order to ensure the sustainability of the e-seller project.

 Project Partners